Caution needed despite positive budget forecast

 Republicans, who control the State Senate (34-33) and DFLers — who have a 70-64 majority in the Minnesota House — will also be required to spar over how to manage a projected $1 billion inflation estimate for the coming budget.

-Senate Minority Leader Paul Gazelka (R-East Gull Lake) wants to help small business by fully implementing the Paycheck Protection Program to demonstrate that “we have their backs.”
+Senate Minority Leader Paul Gazelka, R-Nisswa, wants to help small business by fully implementing the Paycheck Protection Program to demonstrate that “we have their backs.”

 Our state’s leaders need to start now to communicate and negotiate a two-year budget that will keep the economy moving, while at the same time help a significant portion of the population that struggled through the past year and anticipates a difficult recovery ahead.
 These include hourly employees in hospitality and other service industries hit hard by pandemic shutdowns.
 We urge great caution in raising taxes and also remind our leaders that the future remains uncertain.